SL177Y-0/SocioHead/README.md

-THIS IS A DISCARDED REPO || NOT COMPANY PRIVATE CODE
+THIS IS A DISCARDED REPO || NOT COMPANY'S PRIVATE CODE

 ----------------------------------------------------------------------------------